MultiPoolMiner/MultiPoolMiner/README.md

   Payout in BTC (Bitcoin address must be provided using the -wallet command, see below), or any currency available in API (Advanced configuration via Config.txt required, see below)

-  Pool allows mining selected coins only, e.g mine only ZClassic (Advanced configuration via Config.txt required, see below)

 - HashRefinery http://pool.hashrefinery.com

-  Payout in BTC (Bitcoin address must be provided using the -wallet command, see below)
+  Payout in BTC (Bitcoin address must be provided using the -wallet command, see below), or LTC (Advanced configuration via Config.txt required, see below)

 - MiningPoolHub / MiningPooHubCoins https://miningpoolhub.com/